Sega123-dev/Noxon/README.md

 ## Versions

-Currently this library is in stage of development,it will be done soon!
+This library is currently in active development and will be released soon!

 ## Contributions

 Contributions, bug reports, and feature requests are welcome!
-Please open an issue or pull request.
+Please open an issue or submit a pull request.